IndicoDataSolutions/indico-client-python/docsrc/intro.rst

     pip install --upgrade indico-client

-Aftwards using proper installation can be verified with the following in a python shell
+Aftwards proper installation can be verified with the following in a python shell

     import indico
     print(indico.__version__)